slemire/sshpoller/README.md

                         Parser mode (default = fsm)
   -t THREADS, --threads THREADS
                         # of threads
-  -y YAML, --yaml YAML  YAML task list
+  -y YAML, --yaml YAML  YAML input file
   -v, --verbose         increase output verbosity
 ```

 ###Notes:

-* YAML task list mode is not implemented yet
-* Thread count is not useful yet, will be used for YAML mode
+* Thread count is set to the number of YAML tasks for the moment
 * The device_type has to match netmiko supported device types (see netmiko's doc)

 ##Examples: